MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/admin-guide-overview.md

 ---
 title: What is the administration guide?
-description: Get started with best practices for how to administer Dynamics 365 solutions.
+description: Learn about the administration guide through insights and best practices for data management, report and business intelligence, and other administrative tasks.
 author: edupont04
 ms.author: edupont
 ms.topic: overview #Required; don't change.